Isolation systems prevent secondary explosions and flame propagation

 The valve can be configured for use as a single acting or double acting arrangement.
 Double acting valves are able to isolate in both directions.
 All Ventex® valves can be configured to isolate in the same or opposite direction of the process airflow.
 Vertical and horizontal valves can be built to allow for flexibility on the installation location.

 The Ventex® valve is approved to isolate organic dusts, metallic dusts, hybrid mixtures, and some gases.

-The HRD® isolation system can be triggered by pressure detection or the optical detection.
+The HRD isolation system can be triggered by pressure detection or optical detection.
 Suppression bottles offer the ability to be used on ductwork in any shape or size for all applications and processes.

-A micro gas generator with a 10 year service life provides superior service life for the bottles.
-Additional features include a standard telescopic nozzle for sanitary, flush installs, pressure switch monitoring, OSHA lockouts, and a field replaceable design.
+A micro gas generator with a 10-year service life provides a superior service life for the bottles.
+Additional features include a standard telescopic nozzle for sanitary, flush installs, pressure switch monitoring, OSHA lockouts, and a field-replaceable design.